Clutter-Aware Target Detection for ISAC in a Millimeter-Wave Cell-Free Massive MIMO System: Numerical Results

 \subsection{Clutter awareness and cluster number's impact}

-We first analyze the impact of the clutter awareness of the receiving APs on the detection probability and how much the LoS assumed structure of the channels affects the system's detection performances when there are many clusters concentrated within a small angular region.
 Fig. \ref{pd 20} shows this probability of detection vs.\ the RCS power, where we assumed that $\delta_{1,1}^2=\dots = \delta_{T,R}^2=\delta^2$ for a CNR of $20$\,dB.
-We can see that a clutter-aware system outperforms a clutter-unaware one: The clutter unaware dectector is obtained from \eqref{detector} by removing the term $\UU\mathbf{w}[\iota]$, thus obtaining $\TT[\iota]=\sigma^{-2}\mathbf{I}_{MR}- \boldsymbol{\Xi}[\iota]$.
-On the other hand, when $C_2=C_3=C_4=20$, here denoted by $C_{234}$, the LoS assumption does not hold as much, thus generating a performance decrease.
-Our optimized model greatly outperforms a benchmark approach, consisting of a random RIS phase-shift matrix and an equal power allocation between the beams.
+We can see that a clutter-aware system outperforms a clutter-unaware one: The clutter-unaware detector is defined as $\TT[\iota]=\sigma^{-2}\mathbf{I}_{MR}- \boldsymbol{\Xi}[\iota]$.
+When $C_2=C_3=C_4=20$, denoted by $C_{234}$, the LoS assumption is no longer realistic, thus generating a performance decrease.
+Our optimized model greatly outperforms the benchmark approach, consisting of a random RIS phase-shift matrix and an equal power allocation between the beams.
 Fig. \ref{pd 30} shows what happens when the CNR rises to $40$\,dB.
 We see that clutter awareness rises in importance, widening the gap between the clutter-aware and unaware detectors.